-Using Histograms & Descriptive Statistics to
+Using Histograms and Descriptive Statistics to Investigate Process Data

 Histogram Example from Adonis Partners Blog Post